SDK

 The Brink SDK is a useful tool for developers who want to create and execute upon signed messages.

-The Brink SDK module can be used to interact with Brink proxy accounts, either as the account owner/signer or as an executor of messages signed by the account owner/signer.
+The can be used to interact with Brink proxy accounts, either as the account owner/signer or as an executor of messages signed by the account owner/signer.

 These methods are available to read from account contract state